casdoor/casdoor-website/docs/mcp-auth/setup.md

 ### Step 2: Configure Redirect URIs

 Redirect URIs are where Casdoor sends users after authorization.
-For MCP servers, you need to support both development and production environments.
+For MCP servers, add URIs for both development and production.

 1. In the application settings, find **Redirect URIs**
 2. Add development URIs for local testing: